 “I feel like the discovery module option can take you out of the course bubble you’re in and makes you aware of the wider opportunities around you.”

-Leeds is in the top 100 universities for academic reputation in the QS World University Rankings 2018.
+Leeds is a member of the Russell Group of research-intensive universities .
+We're in the top 100 universities for academic reputation in the QS World University Rankings 2018.

-We are a member of the Russell Group of research-intensive universities.
-Whichever subject you choose to study, research will be at the heart of your learning and youll be close to breakthroughs that are having a real impact in the world.
-Youll be learning about discoveries as they are happening sometimes even before theyve been published.
+Youll learn about discoveries as they are happening sometimes even before theyve been published.
+Whichever subject you choose to study, research will be at the heart of your learning.
+Youll be close to breakthroughs that are having a real impact in the world.

 In the most recent National Student Survey, 89% of final year Leeds students said they were either satisfied or very satisfied with the overall quality of their course.

-Regular and structured meetings will aid you not only to do well in your degree, but also to become a more confident, articulate and highly employable graduate.
+To help you get the most out of your time at Leeds, from the moment you arrive a personal tutor will support your academic and personal development.
+Regular and structured meetings will help you not only to do well in your degree, but also to become a more confident, articulate and highly employable graduate.